Teaching Your Children Respect for Human Beings Is the Most Important Thing You Will Ever Do

 Give your children that early encounter with the masterpieces of God’s creation, show them pictures of precious preborn babies, and teach them scientifically accurate information about the stages of human development.
 Once your child has personal knowledge of the sanctity of human beings from the first moment of creation and a solid understanding of moral ethics, he will be better equipped to defend all human beings with his friends, his coworkers, or even his college professor.

-To help you build a culture of life in your home, American Life League’s Culture of Life Studies Program is developing a series of academic supplements for kindergarten through 12th grade.
-Our Life Primer series is geared toward students in kindergarten through third grade and teaches the beauty of human beings, helps kids learn how to stand up for those who cannot defend themselves, and shows them how we are all uniquely created by God.
+To help you build a culture of life in your home, the Culture of Life Studies Program has developed a series of academic supplements for kindergarten through 12th grade.
+Our lessons for younger kids teach the beauty of human beings, help kids learn how to stand up for those who cannot defend themselves, and show them how we are all uniquely created by God.
+As they grow, students will learn about different saints and pro-life heroes and how to emulate their actions.
+They will learn about marriage and the family and about the woman who founded Planned Parenthood.
+We have something for every age, and we even offer many lessons that can be enjoyed by the whole family.

 Teaching the culture of life to your children and giving them the intellectual foundation for their belief in the sacredness of every human being is the most important lesson that you will ever give them.
 Visit cultureoflifestudies.com to find free resources, coloring pages, academic supplements, and more to start building a culture of life in your home.

-American Life League’s Culture of Life Studies Program is an educational initiative from one of America’s largest pro-life organizations to help teach the culture of life in every subject and at every grade level.
+The Culture of Life Studies Program is an educational initiative that teaches the culture of life in every subject and at every grade level.
 Our mission is to stress the culture of life as an integral part of every academic discipline and to help students become effective communicators of the gospel of life.
-Visit our website at cultureoflifestudies.com to learn more about our available supplements and free downloads and to see how we can help you foster a culture of life within your families.
+Visit our website at cultureoflifestudies.com to learn more about our supplements and free downloads and to see how we can help you foster a culture of life within your families.